Department of Mathematics and Statistics

 Certificate of Graduate Study in Data Science

-Program Goals: The certificate program addresses the growing demand of data scientists in the region.
+Program Goals: The certificate program addresses the growing demand for data scientists in the region.
 It equips students with the right blend of technical and analytical skills to meet the challenge of big data analytics.
 The program emphasizes technical proficiency and practical experience, and it provides students with advanced skills in data mining, statistics, machine learning, and database processing.

 Learning Outcomes: Students who have completed the Certificate Program in Data Science will be able to conduct quality data science projects from research hypothesis formulation, data collection and management to analytical modeling and visualization, technical writing, as well as data product deployment.

-A cumulative GPA of 3.0 or better is required in these courses, and they must be completed within six years of enrollment (which is defined as the date when the application for admission to the graduate certificate is accepted by the Graduate Committee).
-Courses taken for the certificate may also be used toward the master's degree in statistics, as long as they are completed within six years of enrollment in the graduate program (Master of Science in Statistics).
+A cumulative GPA of 3.0 or better is required in these courses, and they must be completed within six years of enrollment, which is defined as the date when the application for admission to the graduate certificate is accepted by the Graduate Committee.
+Courses taken for the certificate also may be used toward the master's degree in statistics, as long as they are completed within six years of enrollment in the graduate program (Master of Science in Statistics).